 Fixing Command Prompt not Working Error

-If the Command Prompt is opening normally for you but you are not able to execute any command, try the following solution.
+If the Command Prompt is opening normally for you but you can’t execute any command, try the following solution.

 Edit Path System Environment Variable